 This was likely the death knell for Chorley Lodge at Roundhill Campsite.
-Hampshire Scouting also had Ferny Crofts and so something had to go – I believe for financial reasons.
+Southampton West District also owned another scout hut/cottage at Wilverley Enclosure.
+Financially the district couldn’t run both and had to choose one.

-It was Chorley Lodge that they decided to close down, so the old scout hut on Roundhill was removed.
+Chorley Lodge was closed down, and the old scout hut on Roundhill was removed.